orajhan-zz/Azure-OCI-Interconnection/README.md

 ```

 ### Known issue in Azure Terraform
 output.tf works only all is provisioned.
-I experienecd this with only Azure.
+I experienecd this behavior when using Azure provider.

 ```sh
 # workaround